Chasing Moving Targets with Online Self-Play Reinforcement Learning for Safer Language Models: : Online Self-Play MARL Safety Training of LLMs

 {\operatorname{Q_{harm}}} {\operatorname{Res_{harm}}} {\operatorname{Res_{refuse}}} {\operatorname{V_{CoT}}}

-Motivated by the theoretical underpinning of Theorem~\ref{thm:theorem_1}, we define an empirical LM \textit{Self-Play Red-Teaming Game} involving a single LM ($\pi_{\theta}$) that plays the role of both attacker and defender.
+Motivated by Theorem 1, we define an empirical LLM \textit{Self-Play Red-Teaming Game} involving a single LLM ($\pi_{\theta}$) that plays the role of both attacker and defender.
 The attacker and defender take turns acting, with the attacker making the first move in each round, followed by the defender.